 What to Watch Out For

-There are eight disclosures listed on Barings’ Form ADV.
-However, each of these are attributed to an advisory affiliate, which in this case is MassMutual, its parent company.
+There are 11 disclosures listed on Barings’ Form ADV.
+Each of these are attributed to an advisory affiliate, which in this case is MassMutual, its parent company.

 Tips for Your Investment Portfolio